 In addition to the purchase price, we agreed to make cash retention payments in an aggregate amount of \$3.0 million to continuing KPI Ninja team members.
-The retention payments are subject to vesting based upon continued employment over a required service period of 4 years and will vest in equal amounts on the anniversary of the close date.
+The retention payments are subject to vesting based upon continued employment over a required service period of four years.
+Any forfeited retention payments are reallocated to remaining KPI Ninja team members until the aggregate amount of \$3.0 million is fully paid.
 Such amounts are recorded as post-combination compensation expense and recognized on a straight-line basis over the relevant vesting terms.
-During the three months ended March 31, 2022, we recognized compensation expense of \$0.4 million related to these retention payments.
-As of March 31, 2022, there was an additional \$2.6 of unrecognized compensation expense related to these retention payments expected to be recognized over a weighted-average period of 3.9 years.
+During the three months ended March 31, 2023, we recognized compensation expense of \$0.2 million related to these retention payments.
+As of March 31, 2023, there was an additional \$1.9 million of unrecognized compensation expense related to these retention payments expected to be recognized over a weighted-average period of 2.9 years.